Updated for Version 4.1

 Aggravate and Physical

-Due to its relatively low Base ATK and DMG% passive, it may be preferable to equip an ATK% Goblet with this weapon.
+Due to its relatively low Base ATK and its passive providing DMG% it may be preferable to equip an ATK% Goblet with this weapon.

 However, most of Razor’s teams do not even surpass 280 total Energy, and its performance is highly dependent on refinements.
 Even in its best case scenario, it will be outperformed by an R5 Rainslasher.